Quantum dynamics of spin-J particles in static and rotating magnetic fields: Entanglement resonances and kinks: Introduction

-Any two-level quantum system, which acts as a qubit, with its energy levels coupled by external fields, can mimic the physics of a spin-1/2 in external magnetic fields.
-Similarly, systems with multiple energy levels form qudits for quantum computations \cite{quidt_review} and may help in understanding the properties of large-spin systems \cite{PhysRevB.64.064410,Barra_1996,PhysRevLett.76.3830}.
-Laser-cooled atoms are promising candidates for such studies \cite{coherentcontrolhighdimensionalspace}.
-For typical cold atoms, which include alkali, alkaline-earth, or lanthanide types, the low-energy states are characterized by rich hyperfine structure.
-For instance, the ground state of bosonic Dysprosium (Dy) atoms has a spin of $J=8$ \cite{White_2025}.
-Additionally, it also possesses a pair of quasi-degenerate states with opposite parity with spin quantum numbers $J=9$ and $J=10$ \cite{budker1993investigation,budker1994experimental,lepers2018ultracold}, with the latter being a metastable state.
-These high-spin states of Dy atoms possess large magnetic dipole moments, resulting in strong dipole-dipole interactions (DDIs), the effect of which is studied in Bose-Einstein condensates \cite{PhysRevLett.124.073402,PhysRevA.106.063318} and also found to be useful for emulating exotic quantum spin models \cite{PhysRevA.110.023311}.
-Furthermore, such high-spin systems can exhibit complex absorption spectra \cite{Maguire_2006,SKOLNIK20091326}, non-classical mesoscopic-spin quantum states \cite{chalopin18}, affect the ac-Stark shifts \cite{Bender_2024}, suppress the EIT transparency \cite{10.1063/1.3269997,PhysRevA.83.053809}, and even offer interesting spinor physics \cite{KAWAGUCHI2012253}.
-On the neutral atoms side, multi-level atoms with DDIs lead to intriguing phenomena \cite{PhysRevA.98.033815}, specifically, they can enhance the accuracy of atomic clocks \cite{PhysRevLett.127.013401}, creating highly entangled waveguide states in atomic arrays \cite{doi:10.1073/pnas.1911467116}, facilitating the formation of long-lived collective dark states \cite{PhysRevLett.118.143602,PhysRevLett.123.223601,PhysRevA.101.043816,PhysRevX.12.011054} and display spin relaxation dynamics \cite{Hensler03, PhysRevLett.106.255303}.
-The presence of rotating magnetic fields can help us to tune the DDIs between the particles, especially its anisotropic character \cite{Tuning_DDI_Tilman_Pfau, Tuning_DDI_Lev}, which can again have non-trivial consequences on the condensate physics \cite{PhysRevLett.95.200404,PhysRevA.76.013606,PhysRevLett.102.050401,PhysRevLett.100.240403,PhysRevLett.101.210402,PhysRevA.92.063601}.
-It may also lead to dynamical instabilities in condensates \cite{PhysRevLett.122.050401}, which can be delayed by increasing the rotational frequencies \cite{PhysRevA.101.043606} or may lead to vortex generation \cite{PhysRevA.100.023625,klaus22}.
+Any two-level quantum system that acts as a qubit, with its energy levels coupled by external fields, can mimic the physics of a spin-1/2 in external magnetic fields.
+Similarly, systems with multiple energy levels form qudits \cite{quidt_review,yuxi25,vaarnmr} and may aid in understanding the properties of other large-spin complex systems \cite{PhysRevB.64.064410,Barra_1996,PhysRevLett.76.3830}.
+Laser-cooled atoms are particularly promising candidates for realizing spin-$J$ particles or qudits \cite{coherentcontrolhighdimensionalspace}.
+These cold atoms, which include alkali, alkaline-earth, and lanthanide types, exhibit rich hyperfine structures in their low-energy states.
+For instance, the ground state of bosonic Dysprosium (Dy) atoms has a total angular momentum of $J=8$ \cite{White_2025}.
+Additionally, a Dy atom also possesses a pair of quasi-degenerate states with opposite parity with $J=9$ and $J=10$ \cite{budker1993investigation,budker1994experimental,lepers2018ultracold}, with the latter being a metastable state.
+Such high-spin atoms possess large magnetic dipole moments, leading to strong dipole-dipole interactions (DDIs).
+These interactions can induce population mixing in atomic arrays \cite{PhysRevA.98.033815}, spin relaxation dynamics \cite{Hensler03, PhysRevLett.106.255303}, enhance the accuracy of atomic clocks \cite{PhysRevLett.127.013401}, and support highly entangled waveguide states in atomic arrays \cite{doi:10.1073/pnas.1911467116}.
+The role of DDIs has been explored in Bose-Einstein condensates \cite{PhysRevLett.124.073402,PhysRevA.106.063318} and is used to emulate exotic quantum spin models \cite{PhysRevA.110.023311}.
+The DDIs can be further tuned using rotating magnetic fields, especially their anisotropic character \cite{Tuning_DDI_Tilman_Pfau, Tuning_DDI_Lev}, which has far-reaching consequences in condensate physics \cite{PhysRevLett.95.200404,PhysRevA.76.013606,PhysRevLett.102.050401,PhysRevLett.100.240403,PhysRevLett.101.210402,PhysRevA.92.063601, PhysRevLett.122.050401, PhysRevA.101.043606, PhysRevA.100.023625,klaus22}.
+In general, multi-level systems exhibit various complex phenomena with potential applications.
+Some examples are, they can display complex absorption spectra \cite{Maguire_2006,SKOLNIK20091326}, non-classical mesoscopic-spin quantum states \cite{chalopin18}, affect the ac-Stark shifts \cite{Bender_2024}, suppress the EIT transparency \cite{10.1063/1.3269997,PhysRevA.83.053809}, suitable for exploring spinor physics \cite{KAWAGUCHI2012253}, facilitating the formation of long-lived collective dark states \cite{PhysRevLett.118.143602,PhysRevLett.123.223601,PhysRevA.101.043816,PhysRevX.12.011054}.